Milan Hnilička: Playing career

 Hnilička played for Poldi SONP Kladno in the Czechoslovak Extraliga for several years.
 At the 1991 NHL entry draft he was selected 70th overall by the New York Islanders, and moved to North America in 1992, spending one season in major junior with the Swift Current Broncos of the Western Hockey League (WHL), helping them reach the 1993 Memorial Cup.
 He then spent two seasons in the minor leagues before returning to the Czech Extraliga, where he played a further four seasons.
 Signed by the New York Rangers of the National Hockey League (NHL) in 1999, he made his NHL debut on October 14, 1999, against the Pittsburgh Penguins.
 He played two games for the Rangers, spending the majority of the season with their American Hockey League (AHL) affiliate, the Hartford Wolf Pack, winning the Calder Cup with them as AHL champions.

-Signing as a free agent with the Atlanta Thrashers, he spent three easons with them, before being traded to the Los Angeles Kings in 2003.
+Signing as a free agent with the Atlanta Thrashers, he spent three seasons with them, before being traded to the Los Angeles Kings in 2003.
 Hnilička mainly played for the Kings' AHL affiliate, the Manchester Monarchs, appearing in two games for the Kings.
 He returned to the Czech Republic in 2004 and played five seasons with Bílí Tygři Liberec, as well as briefly playing for Salavat Yulaev Ufa of the Russian Superleague in the 2007–08 season.
 Hnilička's last games were during the 2009–10 season when he played three games for Slavia Praha.
 He holds the Atlanta Thrashers/Winnipeg Jets franchise record for saves in one game with 53 that he achieved on 18 December 2001, against the Boston Bruins.